-- 3. Study your bank statements: In order to break the debt cycle and get your finances back on track you need to establish where your hard earned money is going.
+- 3. Study your bank statements: In order to break the debt cycle and get your finances back on track, you need to establish where your hard-earned money is going.
 Where are you spending your money?
 According to your credit card statements, where are you racking up debt?
 You need to review your statements.
-Analyse your spending.
-Once you know where you are spending your money, you can take action to change your habits and stop your debt from spiralling out of control.
-Are you spending too much on clothing, or entertainment?
+Analyze your spending.
+Once you know where you are spending your money, you can take action to change your habits and stop your debt from spiraling out of control.
+Are you spending too much on clothing or entertainment?
 Are you buying things you don’t need or really use?
 What is your weakness?
 Avoid these areas.
-It may be hard, but a little short term pain will lead will lead to longer term gain.
+It may be hard, but a little short-term pain will lead to a longer-term gain.

 Matthew 7:7 “…seek, and you will find…”

 - 4. Get advice: If you are battling to get your finances in order then get some advice.
 Chat to your friends or a respected family member who have got it right.
 Seek wisdom.
-With a little help you can analyse your current position and hopefully learn some good habits and construct a realistic plan to break the debt cycle.
+With a little help, you can analyze your current position and hopefully learn some good habits and construct a realistic plan to break the debt cycle.